sekika/sekika/README.md

 - [List of miscellaneous Javascript programs](https://sekika.github.io/tags/javascript/index.html) - written in Japanese

 ### 📫 How to reach me
+- If you find bugs or issues, send an issue to each repository.
 - Please find my email address in [this paper](https://acsess.onlinelibrary.wiley.com/doi/10.1002/vzj2.20168).

 <!--